Fender Jazzmaster 1960

 Fender's Jazzmaster model was only two years old in 1960 and not much had changed since its introduction in 1958.
 While never as popular as the Stratocaster or Telecaster, the Jazzmaster has gathered a cult following as a result of its unique offset styling and proprietary pickups and electronics.
 The Jazzmaster has been in production in some form since its introduction except for a short hiatus from 1982 to 1986.
 The Jazzmaster’s pickups are unique in that the coils are only 1/8″ high but extend out to the edge of the almost inch wide bobbin.

 This clean vintage 1960 Fender Jazzmaster came through the shop a few years ago and is a fine example of the model.
-I'm always looking to buy clean vintage Fender guitars so please contact me here to sell a vintage Fender Jazzmaster guitar.
+I'm always looking to buy clean vintage Fender guitars so please contact me here to Sell a Fender.

-If you're looking for help with vintage Fender guitar dating, check out my article on How To Date A Vintage Fender Jazzmaster guitar.
+If you're looking for help with vintage Fender guitar dating, check out my article on How to date a Jazmaster.